SaiSandeepGollapudi/JavaPrepTheory/README.md

 To allow controlled access to these private variables, public getter and setter methods are provided.
 Exposing only the necessary functionality through public methods, while hiding the internal implementation details.
-Class variables can be made read-only (if you only use the get method), or write-only (if you only use the set method)
+Class variables can be made read-only (if you only use the get method), or write-only (if you only use the set method) The get method will have a return in it and in set method we set the value using this

 Package
 It is used to group related classes, package are 2 types:  built-in ( packages from Java API) and user-defined